"Love Lost, Miami" Accepting Ruins of Heartache Through July 1

 TicketsWed., Oct.
 11, 6:30pm

-Last year's "Love Lost, Miami" featured over 40 objects, ranging from a half-drunken bottle of wine to a frozen meatball or a break-up letter.
-"As long as the object is directly associated to your experience of loss, then it's something we'd be interested in seeing and exploring through this exhibition," says Martinez-Kalinina.
+Last year's "Love Lost, Miami" presented more than 40 objects, ranging from a half-empty bottle of wine to a frozen meatball to a breakup letter.
+"As long as the object is directly associated to your experience of loss, then it's something we'd be interested in seeing and exploring through this exhibition," Martinez-Kalinina says.
 In displaying these objects alongside a personal account detailing its significance, the exhibit captured an audience who saw themselves in these harrowing stories of love and loss.

-"There's so much commonality within heartbreak that you will always find something that mirrors one of your stories," says Martinez-Kalinina.
+"There's so much commonality within heartbreak that you will always find something that mirrors one of your stories," Martinez-Kalinina says.
 "People would come in and read every story, sit on the floor, have strong emotions.
 It was really incredible."

-Now accepting submissions for "Love Lost, Miami" 2017, the team plans to publish a catalogue of works for release next year.
-"Photographing these works and publishing a book is a way to honor these stories beyond the exhibition," says Celestino.
+Now accepting submissions for the 2017 edition of "Love Lost, Miami," the team plans to publish a catalogue of works for release next year.
+"Photographing these works and publishing a book is a way to honor these stories beyond the exhibition," Celestino says.
 "A lot of stories really touched us, and even if the owner doesn't want that item anymore, we realize it has a deeper meaning, and that's hard to let go."

-Love Lost, Miami will run from December 7-11.
+December 7 through 11.
 Location to be determined.
 Submit your stories and objects of loss to lovelost.co/exhibit-submissions.
 Submissions are now being accepted through July 1.

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know